althonos/blanket/README.md

 ### `#[blanket(derive(...))]`

-Use this macro attribute to derive a blanket implementations for a trait.
-Some derives may require that the trait methods take `&self` or `&mut self` only.
+Use this macro attribute to derive a blanket implementation for a trait, provided the trait methods fit the constraints for that derive, such as only declaring methods with `&self` of `&mut self` as their receiver.

 Given a trait `T`, the following derives are supported: